 Words that Catch the Silent Ear: Use these words to persuade, influence and motivate Silents: value, loyalty, duty, quality, craftsmanship, savings, responsibility, legacy.

 A micro-generation born between 1977 and 1985 on the cusp between Gen X and Millennials.
-Outstanding “digital adaptors” Xennials grew up in an analog world, but have digital adulthoods.
+Outstanding “digital adaptors” Xennials grew up in an analog world, but had a digital youth.
 They can write cursive and code, too.
 Some Millennials identify as Xennials simply to escape bad Millennial press.
 I think that's OK; Xennials should let them in for humanitarian reasons.